meteor/meteor/docs/client/basic/sections/templates.md

 Template instance objects can be found in several places:

 1. The value of `this` in the `created`, `rendered`, and `destroyed` template callbacks
 2. The second argument to event handlers
 3. As [`Template.instance()`](#template_instance) inside helpers

-You can assign additional properties of your choice to the template instance to keep track any state relevant to the template.
+You can assign additional properties of your choice to the template instance to keep track of any state relevant to the template.
 For example, when using the Google Maps API you could attach the `map` object to the current template instance to be able to refer to it in helpers and event handlers.
 Use the [`created`](#template_created) and [`destroyed`](#template_destroyed) callbacks